nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 </div>

 Given below is an example usage scenario and how the mechanism behaves:
-1. User inputs delete command with the item index, to delete that specific item from their respective recipe list, fridge or consumption list.
+1. User inputs delete command with the item index, to delete that specific item from their respective recipe, ingredient or consumption list.

 1. After successfully parsing the user's input, the `DeleteRecipeCommand#execute(Model model)`, `DeleteIngredientCommand#execute(Model model)` or `DeleteConsumptionCommand#execute(Model model)` method is called.